Hidden Singer (South Korean TV series): King of Kings Championship

-In Season 6, the format changed again, where instead of voting O, each voter out of 200 would rate the singer from 1 to 10 (2000 possible points) after each performance, the panel's votes (out of 300 points) were revealed after each stage, and the total votes for each person were revealed at the end.
+In Season 6, the format changed again, where instead of voting zero, each voter out of 200 would rate the singer from 1 to 10 (2000 possible points) after each performance, the panel's votes (out of 300 points) were revealed after each stage, and the total votes for each person were revealed at the end.
 In Season 7, the format is the same as the previous season except the panel's votes were out of 250 points instead.